smart-edge-open/specs/doc/getting-started/openness-experience-kits.md

 > **NOTE**: `groups_vars/[edgenode|controller|edgenode_vca]_group` directories contain variables applicable for the respective groups and they can be used in `host_vars` to change on per node basis while `group_vars/all` contains cluster wide variables.

-OEKs contain a `host_vars/` directory that can be used to place a YAML file (`nodes-inventory-name.yml`, e.g., `node01.yml`).
+OEKs contain a `host_vars/` directory in which we can create another directory (`nodes-inventory-name`) and place a YAML file (`10-default.yml`, e.g., `node01/10-default.yml`).
 The file would contain variables that would override roles' default values.

 > **NOTE**: Despite the ability to customize parameters (kernel), it is required to have a clean CentOS\* 7.8.2003 operating system installed on hosts (from a minimal ISO image) that will be later deployed from Ansible scripts.
 This OS shall not have any user customizations.

 To override the default value, place the variable's name and new value in the host's vars file.
-For example, the contents of `host_vars/node01.yml` that would result in skipping kernel customization on that node:
+For example, the contents of `host_vars/node01/10-default.yml` that would result in skipping kernel customization on that node:

 ```yaml
 kernel_skip: true